This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 - Non-identifying relation

-Extending the above example as explained in image “Data Modeling basic view”,
+Extending the above example as explained in the image “Data Modeling basic view”,

 The business entities are Customer, Product, and Sale.
 All the attributes of the three entities are detailed in the Entity box.
 The relationship between the entities is more specific.
 The sale is the child entity of the Customer and Product Entity.